siwakotiutsav/fits2physical/docs/index.rst

 Usage
 -----
-The basic workflow is simple: provide a FITS file path and distance in Mpc.
+The workflow is simple: provide a FITS file path and distance in Mpc.

 **Example code:**